Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields

 for all continuous functions~$f$ on ${\mathbb R}^\nu$ with a bounded support.}

-The definition of complex measures with locally finite total variation together with the notion of vector valued Gaussian stationary generalized random fields and their matrix valued spectral measures was introduced in Section~4 of~\cite{4}.
-In the next result I formulate the multivariate version of Lemma~8.1 in~\cite{3} with their help.
+{\it Remark:}\/ In the above definition the notion of complex measures with locally finite total variation appeared.
+This notion was introduced in Section~4 of~\cite{10} together with the notion of vector valued Gaussian stationary generalized random fields and their matrix valued spectral measures.
+A complex measure with locally finite total variation is such a complex valued function on the bounded measurable subsets of ${\mathbb R}^\nu$ whose restriction to the measurable subsets of a cube $[-T,T]^\nu$ is a complex measure with finite total variation for all $T>0$.

+The above definition of vague convergence slightly differs from the classical one presented e.g. in Section~8 of~\cite{9} (before Lemma~8.1 of this paper), where the vague convergence of locally finite (non-negative) measures is considered.
+The locally finite measures were defined on all measurable subsets of ${\mathbb R}^\nu$.
+Here we deal with complex measures, because we also want to study the non-diagonal elements $G_{j,j'}$, $j\neq j'$, of a matrix valued spectral measure, and they are complex (i.e. not necessary real valued) measures.
+A non-negative locally finite measure always can be extended to a measure on all measurable subsets of ${\mathbb R}^\nu$, while there are locally finite complex measures which do not have this property.
+This fact was taken into account in the introduction of the above definition.